List of roller coaster elements: Zero-g roll

 A zero-g roll or zero-gravity roll is a roller coaster inversion where the track twists 360 degrees as it rises and falls in elevation, usually at the crest of a hill.
 The element gets its name from the weightless effect of zero g-force that a rider experiences during the inversion.

 Zero-g stall

-A zero-g stall or zero-gravity stall, sometimes called a Top Gun stall, is an inversion where the track twists 180 degrees during ascent, and at its crest, remains inverted for a short section of track.
+A zero-g stall or zero-gravity stall is an inversion where the track twists 180 degrees during ascent, and at its crest, remains inverted for a short section of track.
 It then twists another 180 degrees during descent, usually in the opposite direction of the initial twist.
 Similar to a zero-g roll, riders experience a feeling of weightlessness during the short inverted section.

 The stall element is commonly found on Rocky Mountain Construction (RMC) installations including Goliath and Wildfire.
 S&S has also included this element in Kennywood's Steel Curtain.